xitij2000/edx-platform/docs/static_assets.rst

   * No optimization of assets.

 Webpack
-  * All bundling and optimization.
+  * All Sass, JS, bundling and optimization -- anything that has to compile to display.
   * Apps in edx-platform opt-in to use this.
   * So `course_bookmarks` app has its source resources

 Theme handling is muddled.
 The fact that themes can override server-side templates means that Python has to be aware of them.
 At the same time, we want